cdgrubbs/CMPLXSYS-530-Final/README.md

 * If the Planning Style has a global anouncment, adjust understanding to a random number

 _Provide a high level, step-by-step description of your schedule during each "tick" of the model_
+* Planning
+  * Agents will communicate if spatial communication is allowed and their understanding level may change
+  * Agents may swap positions with an adjacent agent
+* Coding
+  * Agents will change the global progression level
+  * Agents will determine if they created a bug
+  * Agents will then communicate if the Coding Style allows them to, resulting with their understanding possibly being increased
+* Debugging
+  * Agents will decide if they squash a bug or not

 &nbsp;